 Key point 8.
-Most of the nitrogen in plants is taken from soil via roots in the form of nitrate (NO3-) or ammonium (NH4+), indicating that the NO3- and NH4+ need to be in the vicinity of plant roots and available at the right time to be effective for plant growth.
+Most of the nitrogen in plants is taken from soil via roots in the form of nitrate (NO3⁻) or ammonium (NH4+), indicating that the NO3⁻ and NH4+ need to be in the vicinity of plant roots and available at the right time to be effective for plant growth.

-105. The N uptake depends on the N demand by the crop, the root length density and distribution and the concentrations of NO3– and NH4+ in the soil solution.
+105. The N uptake depends on the N demand by the crop, the root length density and distribution and the concentrations of NO3⁻ and NH4+ in the soil solution.
 The N demand by the crop depends on crop type and variety and climate.
 The uptake rate of N in plants commonly follows Michaelis–Menten kinetics.
-This implies that a maximum rate is achieved at a saturating substrate (NO3–, NH4+) concentration, so that surplus N is not used and at risk of being wasted as pollution (following the law of diminishing returns).
+This implies that a maximum rate is achieved at a saturating substrate (NO3⁻, NH4+) concentration, so that surplus N is not used and at risk of being wasted as pollution (following the law of diminishing returns).
 Both the demand for N of the crop and the supply of N via the soil are influenced by soil and weather conditions and management.
-Dominant sources of NO3– and NH4+ in soil are:
+Dominant sources of NO3⁻ and NH4+ in soil are (Marschner, 2012):

 (a) Mineralization of organically bound nitrogen in soil;